-Harold D. Miller serves as the Executive Director of the Center for Healthcare Quality and Payment Reform.
+Harold D. Miller is the President and CEO of the Center for Healthcare Quality and Payment Reform.

 He is a nationally-recognized expert on healthcare payment and delivery reform.
 He has twice given invited testimony to Congress on how to reform healthcare payment, and he has worked in more than 40 states and several foreign countries to help physicians, hospitals, employers, health plans, and government agencies design and implement payment and delivery system reforms.
 He served for four years as one of the initial members of the federal Physician-Focused Payment Model Technical Advisory Committee that was created by Congress to advise the Secretary of Health and Human Services on the creation of alternative payment models.
 He also serves as Adjunct Professor of Public Policy and Management at Carnegie Mellon University.